filipdumitrascu/parallel_graph/README.md

 #### List

 A list is represented internally by the `os_queue_t` structure (see `src/os_list.h`).
-You will use this list to implement the task queue.
+This list is used to implement the task queue.

 #### Thread Pool